zio/zio-metrics-connectors/docs/metrics/prometheus-client.md

 at regular intervals.
 The endpoints are HTTP endpoints serving the current metric state in an encoding defined by [prometheus](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).

-ZMX provides the Prometheus encoding for the captured metrics out of the box.
+ZIO Metrics provides the Prometheus encoding for the captured metrics out of the box.
 To avoid enforcing a particular HTTP implementation, an instrumented application needs to expose the encoded format as an endpoint with the HTTP server of it´s choice.

-## ZMX Metrics in Prometheus
+## ZIO Metrics in Prometheus

-Most of the ZMX metrics have a direct representation in the Prometheus encoding.
+Most of the ZIO metrics have a direct representation in the Prometheus encoding.

 ### Counter